 Iowa wants your biennial report once every two years.
 It's your way of staying in good standing with the Secretary of State.
-Miss it, and your business could vanish, as the state dissolves entities about 60 days after the deadline.
+Miss it, and your business could face administrative dissolution or revocation if not filed by August of your filing year.

 Almost every formal business entity in Iowa needs to file, including domestic and foreign corporations (both for-profit and nonprofit), LLCs, professional LLCs, PLLCs, limited partnerships, professional corporations, and certain cooperatives.